1satanista/1satanista/README.md

 i usually just hang around in pt with my closefriends since thats where im most comfortable. im kinda awkward around new people.. thats why i dont int first and it tooks forever for me to actually feel comfortable with someone

-pls ask for friend rq bcs i disabled it.  youll get removed if we baaaareeellyyy taallkk
+pls ask for friend rq bcs i disabled it

 i dont really into dirty jokes if we just met or barely know each other (stranger). i dont befriend anyone under 16 either. pls dni if youre under that age we're probably not a good match as friends. c+h is okay though